-The expected discontinuation of LIBOR or any other interest rate benchmarks (collectively, the "IBORs") and the adoption of "risk-free" rates ("RFR") by the market introduce a number of risks for us, our clients, and the financial services industry more widely.
+LIBOR and other interest rate benchmarks (collectively, the "IBORs") have been the subject of ongoing national and international regulatory scrutiny and reform.
+The LIBOR administrator ceased publication of non-USD LIBOR and one-week and two-months USD LIBOR on a representative basis on December 31, 2021 with plans to cease publication of all other USD LIBOR tenors on June 30, 2023.
+The transition away from and discontinuance of LIBOR or any other benchmark rate and the adoption of alternative reference rates ("ARR") by the market introduce a number of risks for us, our clients, and the financial services industry more widely.
 These include, but are not limited to:

-- Conduct risks where, by undertaking actions to transition away from using the IBORs, we face conduct risks which may lead to customer complaints, regulatory sanctions or reputational impact if the MBL Group is (i) considered to be undertaking market activities that are manipulative or create a false or misleading impression; (ii) misusing sensitive information or not identifying or appropriately managing or mitigating conflicts of interest; (iii) not taking an appropriate or consistent response to remediation activity or customer complaints; or (iv) providing regulators with inaccurate regulatory reporting. - Legal and execution risks relating to documentation changes required for new RFR products and for the transition of legacy contracts to RFRs, which transition will, in turn, depend, to a certain extent, on the availability of RFR products and on the participation of customers and third-party market participants in the transition process; legal proceedings or other actions regarding the interpretation and enforceability of provisions in IBOR-based contracts; and regulatory investigations or reviews in respect of our preparation and readiness for the replacement of IBOR with alternative reference rates. - Financial risks and pricing risks arising from: - o any changes in the pricing mechanisms of financial instruments linked to RFRs which could impact the valuations of these instruments; and

-- the implementation of the International Swaps and Derivatives Association's protocol for the transition of derivatives contracts, and similar guidance for cash products which could cause earnings volatility depending on the nature of contract modifications and changes in hedge accounting. - Operational risks due to the potential need for us, our customers and the market to adapt IT systems, operational processes and controls to accommodate one or more RFRs for a large volume of trades.
+- Conduct risks where, by undertaking actions to transition away from using the IBORs, we face conduct risks which may lead to client complaints, regulatory sanctions or reputational impact if the MBL Group is (i) considered to be undertaking market activities that are manipulative or create a false or misleading impression; (ii) misusing sensitive information or not identifying or appropriately managing or mitigating conflicts of interest; (iii) not taking an appropriate or consistent response to remediation activity or customer complaints; or (iv) providing regulators with inaccurate regulatory reporting. - Legal and execution risks relating to documentation changes required for new ARR products and for the transition of legacy contracts to ARRs, which transition will, in turn, depend, to a certain extent, on the availability of ARR products and on the participation of customers and third-party market participants in the transition process; legal proceedings or other actions regarding the interpretation and enforceability of provisions in IBOR-based contracts; and regulatory investigations or reviews in respect of our preparation and readiness for the replacement of IBOR with alternative reference rates. - Financial risks and pricing risks arising from: - any changes in the pricing mechanisms of financial instruments linked to IBOR or ARRs which could impact the valuations of these instruments; and - the implementation of the International Swaps and Derivatives Association's protocol for the transition of derivatives contracts, and similar guidance for cash products which could cause earnings volatility depending on the nature of contract modifications and changes in hedge accounting. - Operational risks due to the potential need for us, our clients and the market to adapt information technology systems, operational processes and controls to accommodate one or more ARRs for a large volume of trades.